 Four to six semesters of high school English and four to six semesters of Social Studies are strongly recommended.
 Since the NCLEX-RN licensing exam is a computerized test, two semesters of high school computer classes or one semester of a computer application class are also strongly recommended.

-An application to the ADN program, high school transcript, GED scores (if applicable), all college transcripts, and results of the ACT must be in the applicant’s folder before the admissions committee takes action on acceptance into the Associate Degree Nursing program.
+An application to the ADN program, high school transcript, high school equivalency scores (if applicable), all college transcripts, and results of the ACT must be in the applicant’s folder before the admissions committee takes action on acceptance into the Associate Degree Nursing program.
 Upon acceptance, a physical examination providing evidence of current immunization and sound physical and mental health is required.

 The prescribed course requirements scheduled for the freshman year must be taken in the sequence and time lines indicated.
 However, the support courses (noted with an * in the curriculum) may be taken prior to enrolling or during the time the student is in the nursing program.
 Note: If support courses are being taken in the sequence with a nursing course, both the support courses and the nursing course must be successfully completed to continue in the program.

 Students must attain a C grade in all nursing courses and prescribed courses.
 An overall 2.00 GPA in the prescribed curriculum and a minimum overall cumulative college grade point average of 2.00 is required for graduation from the ADN program.

 Students who withdraw from the program must make formal application for reentry and upon acceptance will be considered on a space-available basis.
 Readmission criteria is addressed in the ADN Student Handbook.
 Reentry requirements include current physicals/immunization records, current Basic Life Support CPR Certification (formerly Healthcare Provider CPR Certification) offered by the American Heart Association, and current evidence of TB testing within the academic year.
 Options will be discussed on an individual basis for students unsuccessful at any level of the program.